g01dt00th/CustomNavigationTitle/README.md

-# Custom NavigationTitle for SwiftUI
+# Custom Navigation Title for SwiftUI

 don't forget use